hushaudio/rivet-oobabooga-plugin/README.md

 ## Nodes

 ### Chat node
 This is for communicating with Oobabooga.
-It calls what every model is loaded with the chosen prompt
+It requests the given prompt from the loaded model.
+There are options for setting the temperature and top_p values.
+The output is the response from the model.

 ### Mode Loader
 this is for loading a model from the oobabooga webui.
 It will load the model and then send a success message to the output.